thriveweb/spacialstudio/content/pages/home.md

   Spacial Studio Blog Launch
 newsLinkText: See more
-projectSectionTitle: A unique style and approach
+projectSectionTitle: Some ideas we'd like to share
 testimonialSectionTitle: What our clients say about us
 ---